Austin Riley Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- In his most recent outing on Saturday against the Boston Red Sox, the lefty tossed six innings, giving up six earned runs while surrendering eight hits.
+- The right-hander last appeared on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

-- In 20 games this season, the 27-year-old has put up an ERA of 4.41, with 9.1 strikeouts per nine innings.
-Opponents are batting .244 against him.
+- The 24-year-old has put up an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.